brimdata/zed/docs/zed/api.md

 ## Media Types

-For responses content types, the service can handle a variety of formats.
-To receive responses in the desired format, include the mime type of the format in the requests ACCEPT HTTP header.
+For response content types, the service can handle a variety of formats.
+To receive responses in the desired format, include the MIME type of the format in the request's Accept HTTP header.

-If the ACCEPT header is not specified, the service will return json as default.
+If the Accept header is not specified, the service will return JSON as the default.

-The supported mime types are as follows:
+The supported MIME types are as follows:

 | Format | Mime Type |
 | ------ | --------- |